martel-innovate/deep-log-inspection/README.md

 To get the Deep Log Inspection system running, you can use [Docker Engine][4] in [Swarm mode][5].
 In order for Elasticsearch to boot correctly, user limits must be set via [Docker configuration][7].

-First, create the overlay network where the services will be deployed:
+First, create the overlay network where the services will be deployed, and the storage volumes for Elasticsearch data and logs:

     docker network create -d overlay backend
+    docker volume create esdata
+    docker volume create eslogs

 Let `deeplog` be the name of the stack where we deploy all services to, then: